 Join a live session where you can experience the Zoom environment, ask questions about live virtual classes and myCourses, and discuss best practices when teaching remotely with ISET and/or fellow-instructors.
-These one-hour live sessions are available every week until the end of the winter term (Tuesday 5:00-6:00 / Thursday 12:00-1:00 pm).
+These one-hour Q&A sessions are available throughout the spring/summer term (Monday or Thursday 12:00-1:00 pm).
 Please refer to this calendar for topic details and dates.

 INFORMATION SESSIONS CALENDAR

 |April 26||Zoom Basics|